Those who are evolving webbed feet will enjoy this track. Other hardy souls may as well.

-Invercargill has a big New World, Pac’n‘save and two Countdown supermarkets, open 7 days, 8 am — 12 pm.
+Invercargill has a big New World, Pac’n‘save, and two Countdown supermarkets, open 7 days, 8 am — 12 pm.

-Tuatapere has a well stocked Four Square supermarket, open 7 days, 7 30 am — 9 pm.
+Tuatapere has a well-stocked Four Square supermarket, open 7 days, 7 30 am — 9 pm.

 warnings | South Coast Track, Fiordland

-A well enough marked track, although when wading through thigh deep ferns it pays to keep an eye open for DOC markers.
+A well enough marked track, although when wading through thigh-deep ferns it pays to keep an eye open for DOC markers.
 Still, over the years the track has been well smashed out so if you keep your eyes open you should be okay.
 The main issue is if there is a tree across or along the track and you need to pick it up on the other side.

 The main rivers have swing bridges, and they need them as they flow from huge lakes further upstream.
 Many of the smaller creeks have swing bridges as well.
 One three-wire bridge to negotiate.
-Having the wire between heel and sole of your boot helps, as does shuffling sideways across the wire.
+Having the wire between the heel and the sole of your boot helps, as does shuffling sideways across the wire.

 Occasional steep slippery stretches but not often full-on.

 The big section of bog between Wairaurahiri Hut and Angus Burn can be slow going for those unaccustomed to such travel.
 Highly recommended to wear decent gaiters, and also overtrou.
-Yeah, gaiters will enhance your experience an enormous amount by stopping your boots filling up with stinking murk.
+Yeah, gaiters will enhance your experience an enormous amount by stopping your boots from filling up with stinking murk.